Canada–United Kingdom relations: Economic relations

+Formal economic relations between the two countries declined after Britain acceded to the European Economic Community in 1973.
+In both countries, regional economic ties loomed larger than the historical trans-Atlantic ones.
+In 1988, Canada signed a free trade agreement with the United States, which became the North American Free Trade Agreement (NAFTA) in 1994 with the addition of Mexico.
+NAFTA became the Canada-United States-Mexico Agreement (CUSMA) in 2020 with the completion of negotiations.

 Despite Canada's long-term shift towards proportionally more trade with the United States, Canada–British trade has continued to grow in absolute numbers.
 Britain is by far Canada's most important commercial partner in Europe and, from a global perspective, ranks third, after the United States and China.
 In 2010, total bilateral trade reached over 27.1 billion Canadian dollars, and for the last five years, Britain has been Canada's second-largest goods export market.
 Britain is the third source of foreign direct investment (FDI) in Canada after the United States and the Netherlands, and Canadian companies invest heavily in Britain.
 In 2010, the two-way stock of investment stood at almost C$115 billion.

 On 9 February 2011, the boards of the London Stock Exchange and the Toronto Stock Exchange agreed to a deal in which both holding companies for the stock exchanges would merge, creating a leading exchange group with the largest number of listed companies in the world, and a combined market capitalization of £3.7 trillion (C$5.8 trillion).
 The merger was ultimately cancelled on 29 June 2011 when it became obvious that TMX shareholders would not give the needed two-thirds approval.

 During the 2000s and 2010s, Canada and Britain worked together on negotiations towards a Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union.
-The agreement has been ratified by the European Parliament and is provisionally in force since 2017.
+The agreement had been ratified by the European Parliament and came provisionally into force in 2017.
 The UK left the European Union at the end of January 2020, but continued to participate in the EU's trade agreements during a transition period that ended on 31 December 2020.
-In November 2020, the UK and Canada agreed to continue to apply the terms of the EU-CA agreement to the UK-CA bilateral trade.
+In November 2020, the UK and Canada signed a continuity agreement in order to apply the terms of the EU-CA agreement to their bilateral trade.
+On 24 March 2022, Canada and the UK opened negotiations for a deeper and more comprehensive free trade agreement.
+The negotiations were paused by the UK in January 2023 over disagreements regarding the trade of beef and cheese.
+In March 2023, the UK concluded negotiations to accede to the free-trading CPTPP of which Canada was already an active member.